 Which decisions can be appealed?

-The Supreme Court Trial Division can hear appeals of decisions made by members of the Victorian Civil and Administrative Tribunal (VCAT), civil decisions of the Magistrates’ Court, some decisions of the Children’s Court of Victoria and some matters from the Coroners Court of Victoria.
+The Supreme Court Trial Division can hear appeals of decisions made by members, senior members and deputy presidents of the Victorian Civil and Administrative Tribunal (VCAT), some civil decisions of the Magistrates' Court, some decisions of the Children's Court of Victoria and matters from the Coroners Court of Victoria.

-The Supreme Court also supervises the operation of other courts and tribunals in Victoria, through a process called ‘judicial review’.
-In a judicial review appeal the Court considers whether the person deciding the case obeyed the law – not whether the decision that was made was right or wrong.
+The Supreme Court also supervises the operation of other courts and tribunals in Victoria, through a process called 'judicial review'.
+In a judicial review the Court considers whether the person deciding the case followed the applicable law ' not whether the decision that was made was right or wrong.
 If the Court decides the decision-maker did not follow the law, the matter is usually sent back to the original court or tribunal to be decided again.

 Two types of decisions made by VCAT can be appealed to the Supreme Court:

-- decisions (also known as ‘orders’) made by a member or the Deputy President of VCAT.
-These are appealed to the Supreme Court’s Trial Division.
+- decisions (also known as 'orders') made by a member, senior member or the deputy president of VCAT.
+These are appealed to the Supreme Court's Trial Division.

-- decisions made by the President or Vice President of VCAT (who are both judges).
-These are appealed to the Supreme Court’s Court of Appeal.
+- decisions made by the president or vice president of VCAT (who are judges).
+These are appealed to the Supreme Court's Court of Appeal.

 There are several steps involved in appealing a decision and the steps differ depending on who the original decision was made by.